History of Newark, New Jersey: Industrial era to 1900

 Newark's rapid growth began in the early 19th century, much of it due to a Massachusetts transplant named Seth Boyden.
 Boyden came to Newark in 1815 and immediately began a torrent of improvements to leather manufacture, culminating in the process for making patent leather.
 Boyden's genius led to Newark's manufacturing nearly 90% of the nation's leather by 1870, bringing in $8.6 million in revenue to the city in that year alone.
 In 1824, Boyden, bored with leather, found a way to produce malleable iron.
 Newark also prospered by the construction of the Morris Canal in 1831.
 The canal connected Newark with the New Jersey hinterland, at that time a major iron and farm area.

 By 1826, Newark's population stood at 8,017, ten times the 1776 number.
-Railroads arrived in 1834 and 1835 along with a flourishing shipping business and Newark became the area's industrial center.
+Railroads arrived in 1834 and 1835 along with a flourishing shipping business that helped Newark became the area's industrial center.
 On April 11, 1836, Newark was reincorporated as a city replacing Newark Township based on the results of a referendum passed on March 18, 1836.

 Balbach Smelting and Refining Company ca. 1870.
 Now the location of baseball fields at Riverbank Park.

 The middle 19th century saw continued growth and diversification of Newark's industrial base.
 The first commercially successful plastic — Celluloid — was produced in a factory on Mechanic Street by John Wesley Hyatt.
 Hyatt's Celluloid found its way into Newark-made carriages, billiard balls, and dentures.
 Dr. Edward Weston perfected a process for zinc electroplating, as well as a superior arc lamp at the Weston Electric Light Company in Newark.
 As a result, the city's Military Park had the first public electric lamps anywhere in the United States.
 Before moving to Menlo Park in 1876, Thomas Edison made Newark his home in the early 1870s where he developed the Universal Stock Ticker which was one of the earliest practical stock ticker machines.

-In the late 19th century, Newark's industry was further developed.
+Newark's industry continued to expand in the late 19th century, leading local industrialists to support the opening of Newark Technical School in 1885.
 From the mid-century on, numerous Irish and German immigrants moved to the city.
 The Germans were primarily refugees from the revolutions of 1848, and, as other groups later did, established their own ethnic enterprises, such as newspapers and breweries.
 However, tensions existed between the "native stock" and the newer groups.